vidstack/player/.github/CONTRIBUTING.md

 ### TypeScript

-It's important to note early on that this project is written with [TypeScript][typescript].
-If you're unfamiliar with it or any strongly typed languages such as Java then this may be a slight roadblock.
-However, there's never a truly perfect time to start learning it, so ... why not today!
+This project is written with [TypeScript](https://www.typescriptlang.org/).

+If you're unfamiliar with Typescript or languages such as Java, then this might be a slight roadblock for you.
+Having said that, if you're keen to start learning, then why not start today!

 ### LitElement